 URI (Tom Boving) may be conducting study of White Horn Brook---we should check to see if this is true, and if so, what specifically is being done and over what time frame.

+OTHER ASSESSMENT APPROACHES

 TEMPERATURE MONITORING

 It is agreed that temperature is an important, and relatively easy, environmental variable to record on a regular and sustainable basis.
 Temperature data are easy to collect with existing WPWA continuously recording conductivity meters and will be useful in assessing impacts of changing climate/warming on the riparian ecosystem.
 URI Watershed Watch now has the database capability to archive temperature data.
 Therefore, temperature will be recorded at all water quality monitoring stations beginning in the 2018 sampling season, or as is practical, with the intent of temperature data collection as soon as is reasonable within the overall scope of the monitoring program.